Towards a Parameterized Approximation Dichotomy of MinCSP for Linear Equations over Finite Commutative Rings: Introduction

 Providing a dichotomy theorem for $\minlin{r}{R}$ may be very difficult.
-The FPT dichotomy for \textsc{MinCSP} in the Boolean case~\cite{Kim:etal:soda2023}, which is normally relatively easy to handle compared to other settings, arguably took up to a decade to finish, as it involved settling the FPT status of \textsc{$\ell$-Chain SAT} and \textsc{Coupled Min-Cut} by developing \emph{flow augmentation}; see discussion in Kim et al.~\cite{KimKPW21flow,Kim:etal:soda2023}.
+The FPT dichotomy for \textsc{MinCSP} in the Boolean case~\cite{Kim:etal:soda2023}, which is normally relatively easy to handle compared to other settings, arguably took a decade to finish, as it involved settling the FPT status of \textsc{$\ell$-Chain SAT} and \textsc{Coupled Min-Cut} by developing \emph{flow augmentation}; see discussion in~\cite{KimKPW21flow,Kim:etal:soda2023}.
 This result also relies on the structure of Boolean languages ({\em Post's lattice}), which appear tamer than the structure of languages based on equations over finite commutative rings.
-Bonnet et al.~\cite{Bonnet:etal:esa2016} separated constant-factor FPT-approximable Boolean MinCSPs from those that are not almost ten years earlier.
+Constant-factor FPT-approximable Boolean MinCSPs were separated from those that are not almost ten years earlier in ~\cite{Bonnet:etal:esa2016}.
 This success story suggests that analysing approximability of MinCSP may be advantageous.
 Let $c \geq 1$ be a constant.
 A factor-$c$ {\em FPT-approximation algorithm} for $\mincsp{\Gamma}$ takes an instance $(I,k)$ and either returns that there is no solution of size at most $k$ or returns that there is a solution of size at most $c \cdot k$.
 The running time of the algorithm is bounded by $f(k) \cdot \norm{I}^{O(1)}$ where $f: \naturals \rightarrow \naturals$ is some computable function.
-Thus, there is more time to compute the solution (compared to a polynomial-time approximation algorithm) but the algorithm may output an oversized solution (unlike an exact FPT algorithm).
+Thus, there is more time to compute the solution (compared to polynomial-time approximation) but the algorithm may output an oversized solution (unlike an exact FPT algorithm).
 This combination has received a rapidly increasing interest.
-Well-known algorithmic contributions include methods for designing FPT approximation algorithms for problems that are in \FPT but with faster running times~\cite{Lokshtanov:etal:soda2021}, and FPT approximation algorithms for graph parameters, cf.~\cite{Korhonen:focs2021}.
-Notable hardness results are the ones showing that {\sc Clique}, {\sc Biclique}, and {\sc Dominating Set} (and many related problems) admit no FPT approximation algorithm (within various factors)~\cite{Chalermsook:etal:sicomp2020,Lin:jacm2018} and PCP-like approaches to FPT inapproximability in connection with the {\em parameterized inapproximability hypothesis}~\cite{Guruswami:etal:stoc2024}.
-Much more on FPT approximability can be found in the surveys by Feldmann et al.~\cite{Feldmann:etal:algorithms2020} and Marx~\cite{Marx:tcj2008}.
+Well-known algorithmic contributions include methods for designing FPT approximation algorithms for problems that are in \FPT but with faster running times~\cite{Lokshtanov:etal:soda2021}, and FPT approximation algorithms for graph parameters, see~\cite{Korhonen:focs2021}.
+Notable hardness results are the ones showing that {\sc Clique}, {\sc Biclique} and {\sc Dominating Set} (and many related problems) admit no FPT approximation algorithm (within various factors)~\cite{Chalermsook:etal:sicomp2020,Lin:jacm2018} and PCP-like approaches to FPT inapproximability~\cite{Guruswami:etal:stoc2024}.
+More on FPT approximability can be found in the surveys~\cite{Feldmann:etal:algorithms2020} and~\cite{Marx:tcj2008}.